About Me

 I am drawn to beacons of silence and hope — lighthouses and soft horizons — symbols of resilience that stand steady even when everything around them shifts.
 They remind me of the strength it takes to be quiet in a loud world.

 Color is another part of my story.
-Purple appears often in my work because it is my mom’s favorite color, and now it carries a deeper meaning.
-She is living with dementia, and including purple in my images is my way of honoring her, holding her close, and giving visibility to something so many families navigate quietly.
+Certain tones appear again and again in my images because they carry personal meaning — especially those tied to my mom.
+She is living with dementia, and weaving her favorite colors into my work has become a way of honoring her, keeping her close, and giving quiet visibility to something so many families navigate with tenderness and resilience.

 I photograph to make sense of things - identity, memory, emotion - and to create images that feel honest and grounded.
 My work is for anyone who finds beauty in subtlety, who listens for the quiet parts of life, and who understands that strength doesn’t always need to shout.